The engine of the mustang rumbled to life as Jakob pulled out of my parking lot.

 Jakob shook his head.
 Good call.
 Wouldn’t want to press his luck and get grounded.

-I nodded, feeling more pissed off by the moment.
-Hopefully, there were cameras in the elevator.
-If I had to go to court for defending myself against a gang member posing as a guard, I would lose what little faith I had left in the justice system.
+I nodded, my amusement evaporating.
+Please let there be cameras in the elevator.
+If I had to go to jail for defending myself against a gang member posing as a guard, I would lose what little faith I had left in the justice system.

 Katherine laid a hand on my arm and sent me a sympathetic look.
 “Don’t worry.
 We can probably avoid a criminal charge.
 There isn’t much evidence for the police to pass to the district attorney, and without substantial proof that you just attacked him out of the blue, the DA won’t want to pursue it.”